 The USGS Water Science School

 Your town is running out of water!
-Your growing population and new industries demand more water, which you don't happen to have.
+Your growing population demands more water, which you don't happen to have.
 You're thinking "If we need more water, lets go and get it!"
 If you find more water then you definitely increase the supply, but might a larger supply of water also encourage more people to use more water, too?
 And ... how could you supply more water?

 Let's look at some Ups and Downs of these options:

-2. Drilling more wells to find more groundwater is certainly cheaper than building a reservoir.
-The ground under our feet is full of water, and your new wells might yield sizable amounts of water.
+2. Drilling more wells to find more groundwater is cheaper than building a reservoir.
+The ground under our feet may be full of water, and your new wells might yield sizable amounts of water.
 You won't irritate too many voters by building a few wells, either.
 Plus, you can try to locate the wells near to where you need the water, cutting down on distribution costs.

 3. You could build more water towers to store water for an unrainy day.
 They don't cost too much to build, and they provide water when needed.